 The guests are circling the world’s largest fish tank through the aquarium’s “Swim with Gentle Giants” programme, which plucks six snorkellers and six divers into the 24-million-litre fish tank each day.

 The visitors are treated to close-up encounters of roving bands of sting rays, sleek hammerhead sharks, enormous grouper and countless other species.
+But the puzzling whale sharks are the real draw — and for good reason.

 The aquarium is the only outside Asia to house the whale sharks, and the only in the world to offer tourists a chance to dive with the creatures.
 The programme’s directors pitch it as an innovative and safe way to help visitors better understand animals they would otherwise never see.